openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for this Credential format.

+* `credential_definition`: REQUIRED.
+JSON object containing the detailed description of the credential type.
+It consists at least of the following sub claims:
-* `types`: REQUIRED.
+  * `type`: REQUIRED.
 JSON array as defined in (#server_metadata_jwt_vc_json).
 This claim contains the type values the Wallet shall request in the subsequent Credential Request.

 The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `jwt_vc_json`.